The question of whether coaches should subscribe to a life coach directory comes up a lot in the Fully Booked Coach Facebook support group.

 I started looking and it got a bit confusing about which are the most effective in terms of gaining visibility.
 Thank you!’

-Questions similar to that come up on an almost monthly basis and have been doing so for as long as the group has been going.
+Questions similar to that come up almost monthly and have been doing so for as long as the group has existed.

 In all that time, I only remember one coach who had had a positive experience and her position was somewhat unique.